qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.7.5 (10.5.2022)

+- Added Qore language icon to all associated Qore files

 ## Dependencies

 **Qore 0.9.3+ has to be installed, including the `qdbg-vsc-adapter`, for all the functionality including the debugging support to work.**